nazhiftahta/app-pemantauan-tidur/README.md

 # NapTime: A Simple Sleep and Health Monitoring Application

 ## 📋 Description
-NapTime helps users record and analyze sleep patterns and daily health activities.
+NapTime is a terminal-based backend application designed to help users record, monitor, and analyze their sleep patterns and daily health activities, supporting a healthier and more structured lifestyle.
 It focuses on tracking **sleep history**, **bedtime and wake-up times**, and **sleep quality**.
-The application is designed for individuals who want to monitor and improve their sleep health.

 ## ✨ Features